About Us

 The MRCF is a small team consisting of ISU employees and a rotating number of student interns who we train in all things molecular.
 We work with internal faculty members, as well as external collaborators from other institutes and companies.

-Below is information about our laboratory, the equipment we have for shared use and a brief overview of how we were established.
-For more information about the services we provide, please visit our page.
+Below is information about our laboratory personnel and a brief overview of how we were established.

 Lisa McDougall